 Ceanothus Celestial Blue

 This Bert Wilson photo above of Ceanothus comes from an article written about the challenges of Summer Watering Native California Plants.
-It was posted on the California Native Plant Society Facebook page for discussion.
+Interestingly Bert Wilson's recommendation for ideal planting of natives was anywhere from the end of November thru February or March.
+The above article was posted on the California Native Plant Society Facebook page for discussion.
 But as one regular commenter to those pages admitted:

 |Photo Mine: Carmel-by-the-Sea, California|